|Cold Hardy:||Yes, 10°F with short dips to 5°F|

 How Big Does It Get?

 Sabal Palmetto Palm Trees eventually mature into a tall tree, putting on about 2 feet of new growth yearly.
-They can mature to a height of around 50 to 70 feet tall with a spread of around 16 to 20 feet.
+They can mature to a height of around 20 to 25 feet tall with a spread of around 8 to 10 feet in USDA zones 7b-8.

 Due to their eventual large size, you won’t want to plant it under powerlines or in an area where their size can cause interference.